DELETE Statement in SQL

-The SQL DELETE command is used to remove the records from the relational database tables permanently.
+The SQL DELETE statement is used to remove the records from the relational database tables permanently.

-Using DELETE command without the WHERE clause removes table data completely.
+Using the DELETE command without the WHERE clause removes table data completely.
 For example:

 DELETE FROM table_name;